THE COMPLETE GUIDE 2026

 The Bottom Line

-Get proper licensing — Motorcycle license from home + IDP.
-Do this before your trip.
+Get proper licensing (if needed) — Motorcycle license from home + IDP, unless using Genki.

 Always wear a helmet — No exceptions.
-It’s the law and your claim depends on it.
+It’s the law and ALL insurers require it.

 Document the rental bike — Photos of everything before you leave.
 Email to yourself.